-In case of court proceedings the venue is decided, inter alia, on the basis of the place of the offence, place of the residence of the defendant or the suspect.
+In case of court proceedings, the venue is decided, inter alia, based on the place of the offence, place of the residence of the defendant or the suspect.
 In addition, Finland and Germany have centralized the competence at specific courts in case of (suspected) violations outside the territorial seas.
 Various authorities can impose an administrative fine.